 Undergraduate Academic Policies

-Monroe College’s academic policies are designed to encourage excellence in education and allow the student to develop their academic potential to the fullest.
+Monroe University’s academic policies are designed to encourage excellence in education and allow the student to develop their academic potential to the fullest.
 Students are encouraged to make the necessary commitment to their studies so that they will be successful.

 Academic Honors